DataBiosphere/terra-drs-hub/README.md

 timeUpdated
 googleServiceAccount
 ```

+The `cloudPlatform` field is optional and can be used to specify the preferred cloud platform to use for returning a signed URL.
+If no option is found for the specified cloud platform, an attempt will be made to return a signed URL from a fall-back cloud platform.

 ## Architecture
 DrsHub is a Java 17 Spring Boot application running in Kubernetes.
 As it simply resolves urls and doesn't have any state, it has no database.
 For developer convenience, a Swagger UI is provided.